 12. Nurragingy Reserve

-More than 60 hectares in size, the Nurragingy Reserve in Doonside is a beautiful protected area that serves as an urban park, nature reserve, and garden.
+Spanning over 60 hectares, Nurragingy Reserve in Doonside is a stunning protected area that functions as an urban park, nature reserve, and garden.

-One of the highlights is the Chang Lai Yuan Chinese Garden, an authentic Chinese garden co-operatively designed and constructed by Blacktown City Council and its sister city, Liaocheng Municipal Government.
+One of the highlights is the Chang Lai Yuan Chinese Garden, an authentic Chinese garden collaboratively designed and built by Blacktown City Council and its sister city, Liaocheng Municipal Government.

 Nurragingy Reserve | |